Trevor-Edge/NFL-Matchup-Predictor/README.md

    - Features include passing yards, rushing yards, turnovers, and takeaways

 3. **Prediction Process:**
-   - Runs 10,000 Monte Carlo simulations
+   - Runs 10,000 simulations sampling from historical game data distributions for each statistic (passing yards, rushing yards, turnovers, takeaways)
    - Generates random normal distributions based on team statistics
    - Predicts winner for each simulation
    - Calculates final win probabilities

 ## Model Performance

-The model's predictions are based on current season data and have shown promising results.
-In a recent test (Week 12), the model correctly predicted 8 out of 13 game outcomes.
+The model's predictions are based on 2022-2024 season data and have shown promising results.
+In a recent test (Week 12), the model correctly predicted 8 out of 13 game outcomes with just 4 simple statistics.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-[Add your license information here]

 ## Acknowledgments
 - NFL data provided by nfl_data_py
-- Team logos are property of the NFL and its teams

-## Support

-For support, please open an issue in the repository or contact [your contact information].

-## Disclaimer

-This project is for educational purposes only.
-Game predictions should not be used for gambling purposes.
-All team logos and NFL-related marks are trademarks of the NFL and its teams.